kasnerz/d2t_iterative_editing/README.md

 - The **mode** for selecting the lexicalizations (`--mode`) can be set to `full`, `best_tgt` or `best`.
 The modes are described in the supplementary material of the paper.
   - The default mode is `full` and runs on CPU.
   - Modes `best_tgt` and `best`  use *LMScorer*  and can use GPU (`--lms_device gpu`).
 - The **templates** for the predicates are included in the repository.
 In order to re-generate simple templates for WebNLG and double templates for E2E, use the flag `--force-generate-templates`.
-However, note that double templates for E2E have been manually denoised (the generated version will not be identical to the one use in the experiments).
+However, note that double templates for E2E have been manually denoised (the generated version will not be identical to the one used in the experiments).
   - **TODO FLAG**
 - Using a **custom dataset** based on RDF triples requires editing `datasets.py`: adding a custom class derived from `Dataset` and overriding relevant methods.
 The dataset is then selected with the parameter `--dataset` using the class name as an argument.

 ### Training
-Training involves training the sentence fusion model and generally follows the pipeline described in the [LaserTagger repository](https://github.com/kasnerz/lasertagger).
+Training generally follows the pipeline described in the [LaserTagger repository](https://github.com/kasnerz/lasertagger).
 However, instead of using individual scripts for each step, the training pipeline is encapsulated in  `train.py`.

 Example of using the training script: